The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Error Exponent Theorem

 Now, say that $Z$ is a degraded version of $Y$.
 In this setting Bob can simulate $Z^n$.
 Bob also has $(\Phi,\KB)$ (note that $\KB=\KA$ with high probability).
-So, Bob too can be assumed to be omniscient about $X^n$.
+So, Bob too can be assumed to recover $X^n$ perfectly.
 In other words, in the degraded setting there is no loss in generality in requiring Bob to recover $X^n$.
 However, when there is a non-trivial joint distribution amongst $X,Y$ and $Z$ (i.e., the non-degraded case), it is not necessarily true that Bob can recover $X^n$.
-Hence the error-exponent strategy may be strictly suboptimal.
-This observation is consistent with the ``separation'' strategy elucidated in \eqref{eqn:Rch} and \eqref{eqn:Rsrc} as the separation strategy -- which is optimal in the degraded case -- in effect implies that Bob can decode $X^n$ as discussed above.
+Hence the error-exponent strategy may be strictly suboptimal (at least in a capacity sense for non-degraded channels).
+This observation is consistent with the ``separation'' strategy elucidated in \eqref{eqn:Rch} and \eqref{eqn:Rsrc} as the separation strategy--which is optimal in the degraded case--in effect implies that Bob can decode $X^n$ as discussed in the previous paragraph.